Empire of the Petal Throne

-Empire of the Petal Throne is a fantasy role-playing game designed by M. A. R. Barker, based on his Tékumel fictional universe.
+Empire of the Petal Throne (EPT) is a fantasy role-playing game designed by M. A. R. Barker, based on his Tékumel fictional universe.
 It was self-published in 1974, then published by TSR, Inc. in 1975.
 It was one of the first tabletop role-playing games, along with Dungeons & Dragons, and was the first published RPG game setting.
 Over the subsequent thirty years, several new games were published based on the Tékumel setting; however, to date, none have met with commercial success.
 While published as fantasy, the game is sometimes classified as science fantasy or, debatably, as science fiction.

 History

 Origin

 M. A. R. Barker, a professor at the University of Minnesota and a scholar focusing on ancient languages, had been crafting his fantasy world that known as Tékumel for decades, writing out its history, culture and languages on thousands of pages.
 He assisted the wargaming club at the university as an adviser, where a club-mate and role-playing game player Michael Mornard introduced him to the Dungeons & Dragons role-playing game.
 Barker first self-published 50 copies of his own role-playing game, Empire of the Petal Throne in 1974, the same year that Dungeons & Dragons was published.
 This version is now referred to as "Manuscript edition".
 "Empire of the Petal Throne" is a synonym for the Tsolyáni Empire in game.

 Barker also wrote the combat-focused War of Wizards board game, another game based in Tékumel, which TSR published in 1975.